1jour1vin

 vibrant

-"More reserved on the nose, Gruenspiel unfolds a spherical and spicy texture, transformed by an almost earthy vibration.
-With notes of gentian and star anise on the finish, its extraordinary personality is reminiscent of certain vermouths."
+“More reserved on the nose, Gruenspiel unfolds a rounded, spicy profile, transformed by an almost earthy vibrancy.
+With its notes of gentian and star anise on the finish, its distinctive character is reminiscent of certain vermouths.”
 (Le Guide RVF 2023)

-Buy your Marcel Deiss wines at the best price in a private sale!
+Buy Marcel Deiss wines at the best prices in a private sale!

 Rated site